elastic/kibana/docs/dashboard.md

 The first time you open the Dashboard, it will be ready for you to build a new dashboard.
 You can create a new dashboard by clicking the left-most icon in the toolbar panel.

-### Adding Visualizations To a Dashboard
+### Adding Visualizations to a Dashboard

-To add a visualization to the dashboard, click the plus button in the toolbar panel and a menu with all of your saved visualizations will appear.
+To add a visualization to the dashboard, click the plus button in the toolbar panel.
+A menu of your saved visualizations will appear.

 From the menu, click on the visualization you want to include in your dashboard.
-If you have more then 5 saved visualizations, you will need to use the *Visualization Filter* at the top of the list to find the visualization your looking for.
+If you have more then 5 saved visualizations, the list will paginate.
+You can also filter the list from the **Visualization Filter** at the top of the list.

 Once you've clicked on the visualization, you will see it appear in a *container* in the dashboard below.